All You Need to Know about Mid-Autumn Moon Festival

 Eating Mooncakes

-Eating mooncakes can be one of the most significant traditions on the day of the Mid-Autumn Festival.
-Popularly, mooncakes represent togetherness and harmony.
 On the night of the festival, Chinese families will enjoy mooncakes together after worshiping the moon.
-Today, mooncakes are widely used as a special gift during the Mid-Autumn Festival.
+They can also be the main dessert after the reunion dinner, usually accompanied by tea, the best match during the moon appreciation.
+Today, mooncakes are widely used as a gift for families and friends during the Moon Festival.

 Mooncakes